lowerants/orderer/README.md

 # The Orderer Machine

-In this assignment you will provide two implementations of a data structure termed the `Orderer`.
-It can be throught of a as machine for ordering generic items.
-The machine operates in two states: an *add* state and a rm state (remove state).
+In this assignment you will provide two implementations of an abstract data type termed the `Orderer` -- a 'machine' for ordering generic items.

 ## Part 1: Implementing the `Orderer` interface

 > The work in the M06 lecture videos (where a singly linked list is developed) can help with the generics here.

-The `Orderer`interface can be thought of as a conceptualization of a machine that operates in two states: add -- where users toss in items, and rm (removal) states where users can remove items one at a time in order.
+The `Orderer` interface can be thought of as a conceptualization of a machine that operates in two states: add -- where users toss in items, and rm (removal) states where users can remove items one at a time in order.